 - Develop and strengthen resilience in their approach to study and understand that support is readily available

 How we help each other

-In tutor time you will work closely with your academic mentor to plan your learning for the weeks and months ahead.
-You are also strongly encouraged to work cooperatively with other students utilising the non-silent student places within the academy.
+All students are assigned to tutor groups, and a tutor programme is in place.
+You will work closely with your tutor during tutor time to plan your learning for the weeks and months ahead.
+You are also strongly encouraged to work cooperatively with other students utilising the non-silent student places within the Academy.

 What are study periods and how are they used?